Pmcg1/PandS_Project_2019/README.md

 All plots are saved to the folder that this programme is stored in, in .png format.
 Please take care when generating plots as any existing plots in the folder will be overwritten.

-To avoid repetition and hard-coding, all plots are generated via "for loop"s.
+To avoid repetition and hard-coding, all plots are generated via "for loops".

 #### Data Preparation